'Freedom Parade': Drawing in Sketchbook

 Gold Metallic Sharpie Permanent Marker.

-'Stroll the Garden Gallery' offered an interesting surprise with the Pink Transfer pencil on the paper as it was activated by the White uni-ball Signo broad pen when making stippling marks on top which created a pinkish hue with the white pen giving a slight thickness to the marks as well.
-I think this white pen might do the same kind of activation with watercolor pencils.
-My Pink Transfer pencil is normally used for marking fabric in sewing but it now lives in the old coffee tin where all the other rescue pens and pencils I find walking parking lots and streets, especially around schools.
+'Stroll the Garden Gallery' offered a fascinating surprise with the Pink Transfer pencil on the paper, as it was activated by the White Uni-Ball Signo broad pen when making stippling marks on top, which created a pinkish hue.
+The white pen also gave a slight thickness to the marks.
+I think this white pen might do the same kind of activation as watercolor pencils.
+My Pink Transfer pencil is typically used for marking fabric in sewing, but it now resides in the old coffee tin, where I store all the other rescue pens and pencils I find while walking through parking lots and streets, especially around schools.

 'Struggle for Simplicity': Abstract Drawing in Sketchbook

-Black Sharpie Permanent Marker running out of ink for grey shade,
+Black Sharpie Permanent Marker running out of ink for the grey shade,

 Gold Metallic Sharpie Permanent Marker,